dotnet/docs/docs/fsharp/using-fsharp-on-azure/table-storage.md

 ### Get your Azure Storage connection string

-If you are connecting to Azure Storage Table service, you'll need your connection string for this tutorial.
+If you're connecting to Azure Storage Table service, you'll need your connection string for this tutorial.
 You can copy your connection string from the Azure portal.
 For more information about connection strings, see [Configure Storage Connection Strings](/azure/storage/storage-configure-connection-string).

 ### Get your Azure Cosmos DB connection string

-If you are connecting to Azure Cosmos DB, you'll need your connection string for this tutorial.
+If you're connecting to Azure Cosmos DB, you'll need your connection string for this tutorial.
 You can copy your connection string from the Azure portal.
 In the Azure portal, in your Cosmos DB account, go to **Settings** > **Connection String**, and click the **Copy** button to copy your Primary Connection String.

-For the tutorial, you'll enter your connection string in your script, like this:
+For the tutorial, enter your connection string in your script, like the following example:

 [!code-fsharp[TableStorage](../../../samples/snippets/fsharp/azure/table-storage.fsx#L11-L11)]